 If you have an acquaintance at the company you’re interviewing for, ask for their insight into the company's compensation policies.
 When you go into a salary negotiation meeting, you can use this information as leverage.

 Learn Your Market Value

 Before you negotiate your salary, do your homework first.
 Try to find out how much people in your field are making, especially men.
 Gather this information by talking to recruiters and also with other men.
-You can also use online salary calculators and surveys like Payscale.com, Salary.com, and Indeed Salary Search to learn your value.
+You can also use online salary calculators and surveys like Payscale.com, Salary.com, Check-a-Salary, and Indeed Salary Search to learn your value.
 Don’t hesitate to consult your professional organization to ask about salary surveys conducted in your field.